natoka/F-k-Apttus/README.md

 # F**k Apttus
-### The driving force for me to set up this article is, DON'T MAKE THE WRONG DECISION in CPQ AGAIN for all the Salesforcers
+### The driving force for me to set up this article is, DON'T MAKE THE WRONG DECISION in CPQ AGAIN for all the Salesforcers, I'd paid a lot.
-### This is only my personal opinion, not related with the company I'd worked (PwC) or working (EF).
+### This is only my personal opinion, not related to the company I'd worked (PwC) or working (EF).

 ## Introduction
 Some of the history of CPP -> CPQ history.